Largest Regional Transit Authority in Massachusetts

 Operating expenses must come from grants, state and local funding and farebox revenue.
 Operating expenses covers salaries, benefits, advertising and marketing expenses and other cash needs.

-The Administrator for the PVTA is Ms. Mary MacInnes.
-The Administrator is appointed by the PVTA Advisory Board.
-The Advisory Board consists of:
+The Administrator is appointed by the Advisory Board which consists of:

-The Mayor or City or Town Manager of each city
+a.)
+The Mayor or City or Town Manager of each city.

 Agawam, Amherst, Belchertown, Chicopee, Easthampton, East Longmeadow, Granby, Hadley, Hampden, Holyoke, Leverett, Longmeadow, Ludlow, Northampton, Palmer, Pelham, South Hadley, Springfield, Sunderland, Ware, Westfield, West Springfield, Wilbraham, Williamsburg.